vesoft-inc/nebula/docs/how-to-contribute.md

 git commit
 ```

-Likely you'll go back and edit/build/test some more than `commit --amend`
+You can go back and repeat the edit/build/test process with `commit --amend` if necessary.
-in a few cycles.

 ### Step 7: Push

-When ready to review (or just to establish an offsite backup or your work),
-push your branch to your fork on `github.com`:
+When ready to review (or just to establish an offsite backup for your work), push your branch to your fork on `github.com`:

 ```sh
 git push -f origin myfeature